moazmuha/python-proxy/README.md

 # Simple Python Proxy
-•A Proxy Server using Python’s Socket API
+• A Proxy Server using Python’s Socket API
-•Proxy server handles simultaneous TCP connections
+• Proxy server handles simultaneous TCP connections
-•Caches pages for set amount of time
+• Caches pages for set amount of time
-•Adds label to inform client if they are accessing a Cached or Fresh version of the page <br> •Supports HTTP pages.
+• Adds label to inform client if they are accessing a Cached or Fresh version of the page
+• Supports HTTP pages.
 Redirects any pages that use HTTPS

 ## Contents
 1. [User Guide](#Guide)